Integrative Medicine and Acupuncture for Dogs and Cats in Pasadena: Increasing Movement and Well-Being

 Integrative pet medicine is a combination of health care techniques that focus on the musculoskeletal and neurological systems.
 The skeleton is the framework for muscles and nerves and also protects the internal organs.
 Neurological communication is essential for proper movement and orientation in space.
 The nerves that exit the spinal cord innervate or communicate/govern all of the organs and organ systems of the body.
 The internal organs and glands cannot function properly without proper communication from the brain, spine, and nerves.

 When communication between these systems is compromised, it leads to stiffness, pain, tension, organ dysfunction, and reduced ability to compete.
 Causes of decreased motion include trauma, overuse, disuse, and degenerative disease processes.
-Integrative medicine, including animal chiropractic, pet acupuncture, and herbal medicine all help to address these issues and restore mobility to your pet.
+Integrative medicine, including pet chiropractic, cat and dog acupuncture, and herbal medicine all help to address these issues and restore mobility to your pet.

 The goal of animal chiropractic is to restore mobility and normal range of motion to the joints that are not functioning properly, thereby addressing pain, function, and the overall health and well-being of our animal companions.
 Adjustment is performed after careful examination and a specific thrust is placed on the structures that are not moving properly or are ‘stuck’ with the goal of returning normal motion to the joint(s).
 This treatment restores normal neurological communication, which coordinates the body’s ability to heal and eventually return to optimal health.

 Acupuncture is an ancient form of therapy originating from China.
 It involves the placement of fine needles along “meridians” or energy channels along your pet’s body.
 These energy channels correspond with blood vessels and the musculoskeletal system.
 The flow of energy can be interrupted due to injury, disease, or chronic conditions.
-Pet acupuncture restores the flow of energy along these meridians and facilitates healing and relief by relaxing muscles and drawing in more blood flow to the targeted area.
+Acupuncture for dogs and cats restores the flow of energy along these meridians and facilitates healing and relief by relaxing muscles and drawing in more blood flow to the targeted area.

 The Benefits of Herbal Medicine